 All drivers have a duty of care to drive responsibly.
 This includes maintaining a safe following distance to allow for sudden braking.
 Unfortunately, many drivers do not take seriously the obligation to drive responsibly.
 For this reason, driver error is the most common cause of rear-end collisions.

-Common driver errors that result in rear-end accidents include:
+Common driver errors that result in rear-end accidents in Phoenix, AZ include:

-After being involved in a rear-end collision, your first option for recovering compensation should be with the insurance company.
+After being involved in a rear-end collision in Phoenix, AZ, your first option for recovering compensation should be with the insurance company.
 If you are unable to recover fair or sufficient compensation through the insurance company, you may choose to sue the driver or another at-fault party.

 Which insurance company you file a claim with will depend on who is to blame for the accident and whether you live in a fault or no-fault state.
 In a “no-fault” state, each driver will file a claim with his or her own insurer regardless of fault.